appsmithorg/appsmith-docs/website/docs/connect-data/reference/querying-amazon-s3.md

   <dt><b>Prefix</b></dt>
   <dd>

-The directory path whose files you'd like to query.
+The directory path of the files you'd like to query.

 For example, in `sample/path/example.png`, the **Prefix** is `sample/path`.
 Using the prefix `sample/path` with no filtering returns all files in the `sample/path` directory.